Lur1an/streameroo/README.md

 - `event`: This is the event you want to handle.
 The `Json` extractor instructs `streameroo` to deserialize `MyEvent` using `serde_json`.
 For custom protocols that are not covered by the framework you can either just use `Vec<u8>` or implement `Decode` yourself.

 Now you can create a `Streameroo` instance and consume events from a queue.
+The instance of the application runs on top of a `Channel`, if you want to use multiple channels you need to re-initialize the context, plans to improve on this will come later.
+However most of the time only a single `Channel` is used for consumption.
 ```rust
 // Connect to the broker and create a channel
 // This could be shortened and implemented on top of `Streameroo` in the future if this feels clunky